annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow media

-Yellow media gives access to media files.
+The class `YellowMedia` gives access to media files.
 The following methods are available:

 `clean` `index` `find`